 “Read every word of this free report to completely understand your insurance claim, the possible pit-falls, and how to hire the best contractor possible”

 The Process and Terms You Need to Understand

-Don't worry, your insurance company cannot cancel your policy or raise your rates for weather related claims.
-However, when you’re involved in a catastrophe, your insurance company may raise rates on everyone in the area impacted by the event.
+Your insurance company cannot cancel your policy or raise your rates for weather related claims.
+However, when you’re involved in a catastrophe, your insurance company may raise rates on everyone impacted in order to stay in business.

 What about getting 3 bids?

 Some insurance companies even advise this.
 Hmmmm, could there be a reason?
 If you were getting a deck built or other construction project then I would say absolutely get 3 bids.
 However, when dealing with insurance claims you actually “shoot yourself in the foot” by doing so.
 The insurance company will of course go along with the cheapest bid you submit to them and laugh all the way to the bank.
 They are not stupid.
 They love it when they don’t have to spend the money for getting market value for labor and materials.
 They keep the savings, not you!
 If after getting your first check based on the insurance companies’ estimate you hire a roofing company that charges less than that estimate (a.k.a. “fair market price”), you run the risk of getting stuck with cheap materials, an inexperienced crew, LEAKS and no service after the so called "contractor" gets your last check.
 The difference between your insurance companies estimate and the cheapest bid can’t be used to help pay your deductible.
 Your insurance company keeps all of the savings when you go with a bid lower than their estimate.
 They will subtract your deductible from the final lower-priced invoice rather than the total claim originally allowed and they will also keep whatever portion of your depreciation that you don’t use.
 That’s understandable because they’re in business to make money for their investors just like any other company.